Macro Calculator

 Most macro calculators use fixed percentage splits, but a 60 kg woman and a 120 kg man on the same "40/30/30" get very different protein-per-kg ratios.
 Our CalorieJoy split scales to your body:

-• Protein: scaled by activity — 1.6g/kg (sedentary) up to 2.2g/kg (super active)
+- Protein: scaled by activity - 1.6g/kg (sedentary) up to 2.1g/kg (super active), the same target for men and women

-• Carbs: whatever calories remain — your flexible energy source
+- Carbs: whatever calories remain - your flexible energy source

 How this calculator works